sandoval/java-interview/CHALLENGE.md

 self-hosted, fully managed (e.g. AWS Cognito, OKTA, Auth0) or self-developed.
-- You **must** clearly explain why your choice is the best for these requirements and explain your thought process behind it, including all information you considered, any proofs-of-concept you developed for testing.
+- You **must** clearly explain why your choice is the best for these requirements and explain your thought process behind it, including all information you considered, any proofs-of-concept you developed for testing, etc.
 - You **must** fully understand the security behind the chosen solution, why it is secure, vectors of attack (if any), how JWTs are secured and verified, etc.
-- You **should** present an initial implementation in the form of a pull-request (PR).
+- You **must** present an initial implementation in the form of a pull-request (PR).
 This implementation doesn't need to comply with all requirements initially.
 Any requirements it doesn't comply with, there **must** be an explanation (plan) on how it will be implemented in the future.

 ## Get to work!

 - You have five days to complete this challenge.
-We don't want to take much of your time.
+We don't want to take too much of your time.
-- Remember that designing the solution, documenting and explaining it is more important than the actual implementation.
-If you don't have time to do it all, focus on the design.
+- Remember that designing the solution, documenting and explaining your decisions is as important as the actual implementation.
 - If you have any questions about the challenge, don't hesitate to contact us at any point.